pnlbwh/conversion/README.md

 pip install . # or python setup.py install --prefix /HOME/miniconda3/
 ```

-* If you do not have ANTs, use [conda install -c aramislab ants=2.2.0](https://anaconda.org/Aramislab/ants)
+Note: If you do not have ANTs, use [conda install -c aramislab ants=2.2.0](https://anaconda.org/Aramislab/ants)
 to install ANTs.
 Also, you can build [ANTs](https://github.com/ANTsX/ANTs) from source.
 Either way, make sure
 ANTs commands are in your path.
 For `conda install -c aramislab ants=2.2.0`, ANTs commands should be in
 `miniconda3/pkgs/ants-2.2.0-0/bin` and `miniconda3/bin/antsRegistration`.
 If needed, use